inductiva/docs/docs/bring-your-own-software/4.perform-ml-inference/index.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Perform Machine Learning Inference
 description: ""
+navigation:
+  show: true
 seo:
  title: “”
  description: “”
 ---

-# Perform Machine Learning Inference
 To showcase the flexibility of Inductiva, this guide walks you through the process of preparing and running [DiffDock](https://github.com/gcorso/DiffDock) — a well-known and somewhat complex **Machine Learning model** for molecular docking.